If you make large enough gifts to relatives or friends, you might owe the federal gift tax. Here are the basics on how the tax works.

 The first thing to know about the federal gift tax is that gift givers—not gift recipients—have to pay it.
-Thankfully, you won’t owe the tax until you’ve given away more than $1 million in cash or other assets during your lifetime.
-The lifetime exclusion will be raised to $5.12 million starting in 2012.
-If you’re married, your spouse is entitled to a separate $5.12 million in 2012.
+Thankfully, you won’t owe the tax until you’ve given away more than $5 million in cash or other assets during your lifetime.
+The lifetime exclusion will be raised to $5.45 million in 2016.
+If you’re married, your spouse is entitled to a separate $5.45 million in 2016.
 So actually owing the gift tax is not a concern for most folks.
 But you may still have to file gift tax returns even though you don’t owe any tax.
 So please keep reading.

 Among others, the following types of gifts are exempt from the federal gift tax so you can make unlimited gifts in these categories without any gift tax or estate tax consequences and without having to file gift tax returns:

 - Gifts to IRS-approved charities

 - Gifts to your spouse (assuming he or she is a U.S. citizen)